Fortunoff Fine Jewelry

 Because each cultured pearl necklace is hand-strung pearl by pearl, the fashioning of your necklace is limited only by your imagination and personal taste.
 An elegant, tall woman may desire a longer necklace of larger size pearls, while a petite woman might want a short choker of smaller millimeter pearls.
 Pearl strands come in an infinite range of sizes and lengths, to suit any neckline.
 These are perfectly suited to layering and wearing with other jewelry.

-Caring For Your Cultured Pearls From Fortunoff: First On, First Off
+Caring For Your Cultured Pearls From Fortunoff: Last On, First Off

 With a little care and attention, your cultured pearls will retain their luster and beauty for generations to come.
 Perfumes and cosmetics contain chemicals that can dull the luster of a pearl over time.
 To avoid this, put your pearl jewelry on after applying any makeup, perfume and hair spray.
 Wipe your pearls with a soft damp cloth after removing them to ensure they remain clean and free of damage.